- 01 Why Computer Won't Turn On

 Why Is Windows 11 Not Booting/Not Restarting/Not Loading/Not Turning on

-Windows 11 not booting black screen or not turning on is a common problem that you might experience due to the following reasons:
+Windows 11 not booting black screen or black screen with the cursor is a common problem that you might experience due to the following reasons:

 - Power failure/faulty cables